 He quoted French military leaders such as Charles de Gaulle and Napoleon Bonaparte, pan-Africanist leader Thomas Sankara, anti-apartheid activist Nelson Mandela and civil rights movement icon Martin Luther King.
 Quotations from the biblical passages of Mark and Ezekiel are perhaps a nod to his Christian upbringing, while citations from Johann Wolfgang von Goethe seemingly reveal his literary interests.

-More interesting are his lesser-known references to figures featuring in the military history of Gabon.
+Intelligent and well-researched More interesting are his lesser-known references to figures featuring in the military history of Gabon.
 Jean-Marie Djoué Dabany was a Gabonese colonel who similarly undertook officer training in Côte d'Ivoire like Ondo Obiang.
 Djoué Dabany was one of the first Gabonese to train as a paratrooper and rose through the military ranks, but died in a helicopter crash that some have tried to link to former President Omar Bongo.

 Ondo Obiang talked on social media about Captain Charles N'Tchoréré, a decorated Gabonese soldier, who fought both during World War One and World War Two.
 N'Tchoréré was shot for having demanded to be treated like a French officer after his troops were captured by Germans near Amiens, France.
 In reference to the Gabonese war hero, Ondo Obiang wrote that his country also had its own “honest men”, questioning whether they had gone and taken their values with them.

 Characterising a soldier as a “lion” and stating his outlook on life, Ondo Obiang wrote on social media, “to remain calm, you must take things simply and avoid dramatizing”.
 He shared a link for a book on leadership by French priest Gaston Courtois, the founder of the Brave Hearts Catholic youth movement, who wrote about the skills and values needed by a good leader.